What is Needed for Taxes When Selling a Home?

 You can deduct the amount of mortgage interest you paid on your tax return.
 “Real estate taxes, in most cases, are also reported on there if you paid them through escrow,” says Rigney.
 The IRS adds a caution: be sure to report only the exact amount paid for real estate taxes.
 The amount you put in escrow is just speculative, based on estimated costs, but may not be the final total.

 It’s important to note that the itemized deduction for mortgage insurance premiums has expired.
-You can no longer claim the deduction for 2023.
+You can no longer claim this deduction.

 The loan company should mail a copy of Form 1098 to you.
 It may also be included in your January statement.
 If you didn’t receive one, it might be a good idea to contact your lender or download a form from the IRS website.